- What Is Acid Reflux?

 You can give yoghurt to cure acid reflux in your child.
 Yoghurt has alkaline properties, which are very effective in soothing the oesophagus and maintaining the pH balance of the body.
-Yoghurt is also very safe and unlike most antacids, yoghurt does not hamper with protein absorption by the body.
+Yoghurt is also very safe, and unlike most antacids, it does not hamper protein absorption by the body.

 2. Fennel Seeds

 The presence of an enzyme called anethole in fennel seeds is very beneficial in controlling the gastrointestinal spasms, and thus very good in treating GERD in children.

 Having coconut oil on daily basis reduces the symptoms of GERD to a great extent.
 This is because coconut oil has anti-inflammatory properties that soothe the stomach and reduce acid reflux.